 There is a lot of stress on a wedding day for everyone involved and it is important to have someone taking the pictures who has worked with other photographers and knows how to deal with situations as they arise.
 By having an experienced photographer, there is one less thing for the bride and groom to worry about.

-When it comes to choosing a wedding photographer, there is a reason a professional photographer’s album looks better than one an average person might create using an at-home template.
+There is a reason a professional photographer’s album looks better than one an average person might create using an at-home template.
 There is also a reason a professional’s picture looks better than an amateur with a newly purchased digital camera.
-Even so, it is important to balance quality with cost of service because, at the end of the day, the cake will be eaten, the flowers will wilt, and the memories will fade, but the photographs will last a lifetime.
+Even so, it is important to balance quality with the cost of service because, at the end of the day, the cake will be eaten, the flowers will rot, and the memories will fade, but the photographs will last a lifetime.